salmanaslam786/new-javascript-learning-/README.md

-# new-javascript-learning-
+# javascript-learning-making projects
-a new repo for javascript write and learining purposes
+a new repo for javascript writing and learning purposes